-Joint Program Coordinator Maria Puras, RN, guides patients through the joint replacement journey beginning with our pre-operative Joint Camp.
+Cleveland Clinic Indian River Hospital offers a comprehensive Joint Program to help guide patients through the joint replacement journey.
 This mandatory program covers all aspects of surgery, including pre-op preparation and what to expect after surgery through discharge.
 Anyone who is scheduled to have joint replacement surgery should watch the following video:

 All orthopaedic surgical patients recover and rehabilitate in our Orthopaedic Unit, which features 23 large, private rooms designed to meet the specific needs of orthopaedic patients.
 Located on the hospital’s 5th floor, the Orthopaedic Unit is designated as a ‘clean floor” – patients with infections are not permitted.
 This restriction prevents the spread of infection and provides an optimal environment for wound healing.